Can you use memory techniques to pair words with numbers?

-And of course travelors may have a different layout in each new hotel.
+And of course travelers may have a different layout in each new hotel.

 Often they don’t have a guide.

-I think the structure of the material you want to memorize lends itself to relatively fast and easy memorization because, whether it’s 100 channels or 900, you have a linear progression.
+In fact, the structure of the material you want to memorize lends itself to relatively fast and easy memorization.

 Since the Magnetic Memory system insists that we use location/station-based Memory Palaces (as opposed to tossing richly imagined associations into the void of the mind), the first thing to do would be to create a 100 or a 900 station Memory Palace.